gjn/mf-chsdi/chsdi/public/doc/source/widgets/sdiwidgetsaggregate.rst

 ---------------

 An aggregate layer is a layer composed of several OpenLayers.Layer.
-This example presents a combination of WMS and TileCache layers.
+This example presents a combination of WMS and WMTS layers.

 .. raw:: html